Cusp types of quotients of hyperbolic knot complements: Abstract

 \section{Abstract}

 This paper completes a classification of the types of orientable and non-orientable cusps that can arise in the quotients of hyperbolic knot complements.
 In particular, $S^2(2,4,4)$ cannot be the cusp cross-section of any orbifold quotient of a hyperbolic knot complement.
 Furthermore, if a knot complement covers an orbifold with a $S^2(2,3,6)$ cusp, it also covers an orbifold with a $S^2(3,3,3)$ cusp.
+We end with a discussion that shows all cusp types arise in the quotients of link complements.